maddenp/iotaa/README.md

         yield steep_time(False)
     yield steeping_tea(basedir)
     if not ready:
-        logging.warning("Tea needs to steep for %ss", remaining)
+        logging.warning("%s: Tea needs to steep for %ss", taskname, remaining)
 ```

 Here, the asset being `yield`ed is more abstract: It represents a certain amount of time having passed since the boiling water was poured over the tea.
-(The observant reader will note that 10 seconds is insufficient, if handy for a demo.
+(The observant reader will note that 10 seconds is insufficient, but handy for a demo.
 Try 3 minutes for black tea IRL.)
-The path to the `water` file is located by calling `refs()` on the return value of `steeping_tea()` and taking the item with key `water` (because `ingredient()` `yield`s its assets as `{fn: asset(path, path.exists)}`, where `fn` is the filename, e.g. `sugar`, `teabag`, `water`.)
-If the water was poured long enough ago, `steeped_tea` is ready; if not, it should be during some future execution of this workflow.
-Note that the executable code following the final `yield` only logs information: There's nothing this task can do to ready its asset (time passed): It can only wait.
+If the water was poured long enough ago, `steeped_tea` is ready; if not, it should become ready during some future execution of the workflow.
+Note that the executable statements following the final `yield` only logs information: There's nothing this task can do to ready its asset (time passed): It can only wait.

 Note the statement